SandraBollo/assignment--fullstack-js-04-data-access/README.md

 - [x] **Query data in `apiRouter.js`**
   + access the db connection in `req.app.locals.db`

   + for `api/jobs`
-    - use knex to query the db's `job` table and return data as JSON in the server's response
+    - use knex to query the db's `jobs` table and return data as JSON in the server's response

   + for `api/companies`
-    - use knex to query the db's `company` table and return data as JSON in the server's response
+    - use knex to query the db's `companies` table and return data as JSON in the server's response

+### Expected Result

+- When I navigate to `/api/companies` in the browser, I should receive a json array of objects of company records from the database

+- When I navigate to `/api/jobs` in the browser, I should receive a json array of objects of jobs records from the database

 ## Setup Instructions